Curmsun Disc

+The Curmsun Disc is a convex-concave gold disc that gained scholarly attention in 2014.
+The disc's characteristics are influenced by Byzantine coins and seals.
+A majority of scholars in the field have questioned the dating or provenance of the disc or have called it a forgery.

 Origin

-The Curmsun disc was reportedly found as part of a Viking Age hoard discovered in 1841 in the cellar crypt of the ruined church in the village of Wiejkowo in Pomerania (now part of Gmina Wolin, Poland).
+The Curmsun disc was reportedly found as part of a Viking Age hoard discovered in 1841 in the cellar crypt of the ruined church in the village of Groß Weckow (now called Wiejkowo) in Pomerania in Prussia (now part of Gmina Wolin, Poland).
 This location is just east of the bank of the river Dziwna and near the place where the semi-legendary Viking stronghold of Jomsborg stood between the 950s and 1043.

-According to Swedish archaeologist Sven Rosborn the entrance to the crypt was accidentally discovered by a 12-year-old Heinrich Boldt, who was playing with some younger children at a construction site near the ruined chapel.
+According to Swedish archaeologist Sven Rosborn, the entrance to the crypt was accidentally discovered by a 12-year-old Heinrich Boldt, who was playing with some younger children at a construction site near the ruined chapel.

-The find consists of five objects today: a silver coin from Otto I's reign, a bracelet in bronze with a dash decoration covering the surface, a fragment of another bronze bracelet, a small stamped piece of gold and the Curmsun Disc itself.
+The find consists of five objects: a silver coin from Otto I's reign, a bracelet in bronze with a dash decoration covering the surface, a fragment of another bronze bracelet, a small, stamped piece of gold and the Curmsun Disc itself.

-After its original discovery the hoard was left in the crypt until 1945, when a Polish army major, Stefan Sielski, and his brother Michał entered and seized what was left of it.
+After its original discovery the hoard was left in the crypt until 1945, when an officer in the Polish Wojska Lądowe (Land Forces), Major Stefan Sielski, and his brother, Michał, entered and seized what was left of it.
 The disc did not appear to be made of gold so it was placed in a box with old buttons.
-In 2014, Michal Sielski's 11-year-old great-granddaughter showed the disc to her history teacher and it was reported in the press on 5 December 2014.
+In 2014, Michał Sielski's 11-year-old great-granddaughter showed the disc to her history teacher and it was reported in the press on 5 December 2014.